-- 1. Voluntary compliance outcomes are achieved through education, engagement and communicating expectations and obligations - 2.
-Assisted compliance reinforces obligations and provides confidence that these are being achieved through monitoring, inspection, responsive actions and feedback loops - Directed compliance directs behavioural change and may include official sanctions and warnings

-4. Enforced compliance - uses the full extent of the law and recognises that some individuals may deliberately choose to break the law and require formal investigation and prosecution.
+- Voluntary compliance outcomes are achieved through education, engagement and communicating expectations and obligations - 2.
+Assisted compliance reinforces obligations and provides confidence that these are being achieved through monitoring, inspection, responsive actions and feedback loops - 3.
+Directed compliance directs behavioural change and may include official sanctions and warnings - 4.
+Enforced compliance uses the full extent of the law and recognises that some individuals may deliberately choose to break the law and require formal investigation and prosecution.

 Since 1994, all vessels over 28 m have been required by law to be part of the Vessel Monitoring System (VMS) which, through satellite telemetry, enables FNZ to monitor all hake/hoki/ling/southern blue whiting vessel locations at all times.
-Paper based catch reporting was also required by all fishing vessels operating in NZ's EEZ.
+Paper-based catch reporting was also required by all fishing vessels operating in NZ's EEZ.
 These systems have now been replaced by near real time Geospatial Position Reporting and daily Electronic Catch Reporting.
 FNZ still combines this functionality with at-sea and aerial surveillance, supported by the New Zealand Defence Force.
 This independently provides surveillance of activities of deep-water vessels through inspection and visual capability to ensure these vessels are fully monitored and verified to ensure compliance with both regulations and with industry-agreed Operational Procedures.

 All commercial catches from QMS stocks must be reported and balanced against ACE at the end of the month.
-It is illegal to discard or not to report catches of QMS species.
+It is illegal to discard or not report catches of QMS species.
 Catches may only be landed at designated ports and sold to Licensed Fish Receivers (LFRs).
 Reporting requirements for hake/hoki/ling trawl vessels include logging the location, depth, main species caught for each tow, and total landed catch for each trip.

-MPI Fishery Officers carried out a total of 99 in port/at sea inspections for the period 1 January 2019 to 31 December 2020.
-These inspections relate to both inshore and deep-water vessels that were engaged in the HOK, HAK, LIN and SBW trawl fisheries and the LIN longline fishery.
-A breakdown of this is provided in the table below.
+MPI Fishery Officers carried out a total of 122 in-port and at-sea inspections for the period 1 January 2019 to 31 December 2021.
+These inspections relate to both inshore and deepwater vessels that were engaged in the HOK, HAK, LIN and SBW trawl fisheries and the LIN longline fishery.
+Inspections during 2020 and 2021 were lower than usual due to restricted access to vessels during the Covid epidemic (Table 5), (G. Lydon FNZ, pers. comm.).